-In addition to ensuring our compliance with every law and regulation governing the pharmaceutical industry, Duchesnay abides by the highest internal standards of integrity, excellence and innovation.
+In addition to ensuring our compliance with every law and regulation governing the pharmaceutical industry, Duchesnay abides by the highest internal standards of excellence, innovation, integrity and collaboration.

 These values are what have earned Duchesnay the respect, trust and support of stakeholders in the medical community worldwide.

-Every decision we make is guided by our unwavering commitment to honesty, openness and transparency in everything we do.
+Every decision we make is guided by our unwavering commitment to honesty, openness and transparency.